TomDDG/ZXPicoMD/Code/README.md

     else if((c&MASK_CLK)&&pulse==false) { // CLK high and pulse is false pulse=true; // reset the pulse toggle
     }
     // can put a delay here as no real need to sample all the time.
-The pulses are 1ms wide so every6 100us should be enough } while(driveCount>0); // exit when the drive counter is 0 if(driveSelected>0) printf("Drive Selected=%d\n",driveSelected);
+The pulses are 1ms wide so every 100us should be enough } while(driveCount>0); // exit when the drive counter is 0 if(driveSelected>0) printf("Drive Selected=%d\n",driveSelected);
 else printf("No Drive Selected\n");